Documentation Index

 Prev Next

-The Board for M365 Add-in requires an internet connection, an active Board 15 license for a Cloud Platform with the Subscription Hub, administration permission from the Subscription Hub for User and Lite licenses (not needed for Power User or Developer licenses), and other system requirements listed below.
+The Board for M365 Add-in requires an internet connection, an active Board 15 license for a Cloud Platform (15.0 versions are only compatible with the Subscription Hub), administration permission from the Subscription Hub for User and Lite licenses (not needed for Power User or Developer licenses), and other system requirements listed below.

 Add-ins are only compatible with both: